-The Committee Members are requested to:
+GMCA is requested to:

-- 1. Note the contents of the report. - 2.
-Endorse the final Vision Zero Strategy and Action Plan and the formal adoption of a Vision Zero ambition for GM, where no one will suffer death or life changing injuries on our roads.
+- 1. Note the contents Vision Zero Strategy and Action Plan; and - 2.
+Approve the final Vision Zero Strategy and Action Plan and approve the formal adoption of a Vision Zero ambition for GM, where no one will suffer death or life changing injuries on our roads.